-SS: What, or who, inspired you to get a career in STEMM?
+SS: What, or who, inspired you to follow a career in science?

-SS: What is the most fascinating aspect of your research/work?
+SS: What is the most fascinating aspect of your research?

 SS: What attracted you to Soapbox Science in the first place?

-SS: Sum up in one word your expectations for the day
+SS: Sum up in one word your expectations for the event?

-SS: If you could change one thing about the academic/research culture right now, what would it be?
+SS: If you could change one thing about the scientific culture right now, what would it be?